Ambergris vs. Roatan vs. Placencia Best Beaches Comparison by Laura Diffendal

 To see different pictures and my point form comparison of all 3 locations, visit Ambergris vs. Roatan vs. Placencia…pros/cons, best beaches.

-A bit more about the Placencia Blogger and Resort owner who wrote the above guest post.
+A bit more about the Placencia blogger and resort owner who wrote the above guest post.

 Until moving to Belize, Laura had never lived outside the USA, or Northern Ohio to be exact.
 After visiting Belize, she had a hard time finding blogs about Placencia, and since she rates it as it is one of the most charming places, she started her blog.
 Laura wanted to share this special place with others and encourage them to come down and experience it live.

-In addition to doing Pure Placencia Belize blog, Laura, and her husband Dave can help you out if you are wondering where to stay in Belize.
+In addition to writing Pure Placencia Belize blog, Laura, and her husband Dave can help you out if you are wondering where to stay in Belize.
 They bought Caribbean Beach Cabanas a small beach resort on the Caribbean Sea, located close to town on the famous Placencia sidewalk.
 You can follow along with them as she documents their adventures in building up what is currently a 3 cabana resort, into something larger.